mayhemheroes/omnetpp/doc/src/installguide/ch-macos.rst

 This chapter provides additional information for installing |omnet++| on macOS.

-The following releases are covered:
+The following release is known to work:

--  macOS 14.x
+-  macOS 15 (and likely newer versions)

 Installing the Prerequisite Packages
 ------------------------------------